Bilal Yasin

-Bilal Yasin (بلال یاسین; born 14 December 1970) is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Bilal Yasin (بلال یاسین; born 14 December 1970) is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from since August 2018.
 He had been a Member of the Provincial Assembly of the Punjab and an ex-cabinet member, from June 2013 to May 2018.

-He had been a Member of the National Assembly of Pakistan from 2008 to 2013.
-In December 2021 Bilal was shot, and both suspects were arrested.
+He had been a Member of the National Assembly of Pakistan from 2008 to 2013, from Nawaz Sharif constituency.
+He got over for national assembly election ticket in 2002, but declined .In December 2021 Bilal was shot, and both suspects were arrested.

 Early life and education

 He was born on 14 December 1970 in Lahore to Yasin Pehalwan who was a cousin of Kulsoom Nawaz.